IepIweidieng/TJAPlayer3/tja.md

 * In the official games, the determining point is fixed to 4 beats (the length of 4 1/4th notes) before the branch point, calculated using the defined BPM of the branch point.
 So the determining point can occur more or less than 1 measure before the branch point.
   * In "*<ruby>夏<rt>Natsu</rt>祭<rt>Matsu</rt>り<rt>ri</rt></ruby> / <ruby>ジッ<rt>Jit</rt>タ<rt>ta</rt>リ<rt>ri</rt>ン<rt>n</rt></ruby>・<ruby>ジ<rt>Ji</rt>ン<rt>n</rt></ruby>*" (JITTERIN'JINN version), Easy, Normal, Hard, and Oni difficulties, the branch determining point is in the middle of measure 46, and the notes in measure 47 can be seen to suddenly change from the Normal branch pattern to Master branch pattern. <https://wikiwiki.jp/taiko-fumen/%E5%8F%8E%E9%8C%B2%E6%9B%B2/%E3%81%8A%E3%81%AB/%E5%A4%8F%E7%A5%AD%E3%82%8A%20%EF%BC%8F%20%E3%82%B8%E3%83%83%E3%82%BF%E3%83%AA%E3%83%B3%E3%83%BB%E3%82%B8%E3%83%B3>

-At the determining point, the "branch"/path&ndash;switching effects are played and the targeted branch is updated, but only the notes and bar lines whose definition position is non-before the actual beginning of the "branch"/path section have their pattern changed.
+At the determining point, the "branch"/path&ndash;switching effects are played and the targeted branch is updated, but only the notes and bar lines whose definition position is at-or-after the actual beginning of the "branch"/path section have their pattern changed.

 * `#BRANCHSTART <enum-str-condition>, <number-expert-branch-requirement>, <number-master-branch-requirement>`
 * *Proposal* (Komi): `#BRANCHSTART lc:<str-local-value-counter-read-value>, <number-expert-branch-requirement>, <number-master-branch-requirement>` \